 - It is safer to use electric because there is not an open flame as there is with a propane burner.
-If an issue arises during distillation and explosive alcohol vapor is escaping from the still it is safer to not have an open flame.

 Always check the label on the solder to verify the melting point, that it is lead free, and that it meets the requirements of the Safe Drinking Water Act.